parappayo/parappayo.github.io/fanpages/mtg-formats.md

 Cheat sheet for various ways of playing MtG.

-## Draft Formats
+## Limited Formats

+### Sealed Deck

+Each player opens six booster packs (typically limited to a specific set or block) and uses only those cards (with unlimited basic lands) to build a 40 card deck.

 ### Booster Draft

 Any number of players sit in a circle and start with 3 unopened booster packs.
 For each round, each player opens one booster pack, inspects the cards from it, takes one card, and passes the rest of the cards clockwise (for the first and third rounds; counter-clockwise for the second round.)
 Players continue selecting and passing cards until none are left.
 The players build 40 card decks from their drafted cards.

-### Cube Draft

-A variant where instead of using booster packs to populate card pools, cards are randomly selected from a pre-determined pool of cards call the Cube.
-Piles of 15 random cards can stand-in for each booster pack.

-### Manchester Draft
+### Rochester Draft

 Start with 3 unopened booster packs for each player.
 For each round, open one booster back and place all of the cards it contains face-up in the middle.
 Players take turns selecting a card in clockwise order.
 Select and initial starting player at random and move the starting position clockwise for each round.